SB-164

 Enforcement Authority

-Ohio Superintendent of Insurance.
-Enforcement is agency-initiated; the superintendent may audit a health plan issuer's use of AI-based algorithms at any time and may contract with a third party for audit purposes.
-No private right of action is created by this section.
+Superintendent of Insurance has oversight and audit authority.
+The superintendent may audit a health plan issuer's use of an artificial intelligence-based algorithm at any time and may contract with a third party for conducting such an audit.
+No private right of action is created by the statute.
+Enforcement is agency-initiated through the Ohio Department of Insurance.

 Penalties

-The bill does not specify monetary penalties, civil penalties, or damages.
-Enforcement is through the superintendent of insurance's existing regulatory authority, including audit powers.
-Remedies would flow from the superintendent's general enforcement powers under Ohio insurance law.
+The bill does not specify monetary penalties, civil damages, or other specific remedies.
+Enforcement is through the Superintendent of Insurance's existing regulatory authority, including audit powers.
+Remedies would be governed by the superintendent's existing enforcement powers under Ohio insurance law.

 Who Is Covered